 I am a writer based in North Staffordshire, England.

-My articles have featured in a range of publications including the Guardian, Mslexia, Adventure Travel, Cumbria, Disability Now, Soul & Spirit and SEN and my short stories for children have appeared in Ireland’s Own and Aquila magazines.
-My short story “Two weeks after the world ended” was long listed for the Flash 500 competition.
+My articles have featured in a range of publications including the Guardian, Mslexia, Planet Mindful, Adventure Travel, Happiful, Cumbria, PosAbility, Soul & Spirit and SEN, and my short stories for children have appeared in Ireland’s Own and Aquila magazines.
+My short story “Full Moon Rise” was shortlisted for the Flash 500 award in 2019.
+Another short story, “Two weeks after the world ended”, was long listed for Flash 500 and then published by Ellipsis Zine.
 I have a wide variety of interests when it comes to choosing what to write about, but some of my specialities are disability, mental health, wellbeing, and travel.

 In 2019 I worked as a copywriter for the University of Wolverhampton to produce several compelling case studies showcasing the work of the Aspire to HE widening participation project at the University.